 Support and longevity: Is the company investing in the product and likely to be around in two years?

-Lofty is the most AI-forward all-in-one CRM in residential real estate as of this writing.
+Lofty is arguably the most AI-forward all-in-one CRM in residential real estate as of early 2026 — though it's also the most expensive option on this list, which creates a real question of fit for smaller operations.
 Its behavioral lead scoring analyzes every action a lead takes on your IDX website and ranks them by purchase intent.
 Smart Campaigns adjust your follow-up sequences automatically based on those signals — no manual trigger-building required.

 Best for: Teams of 3+ agents, agents closing 25+ deals annually.